Virtuant/hadoop-admin-2019/docs/dataframes-datasets.md

 ### Download some Datasets

-In preparation for this tutorial you need to download two files, people.txt and people.json into your  Sandbox's **tmp** folder.
+In preparation for this lab you need to download two files, people.txt and people.json into your  Sandbox's **tmp** folder.
 The commands below should be typed into [Shell-in-a-Box](sandbox-hdp.hortonworks.com:4200)

 Go to the `/tmp` directory: